Muhammad-Sawaiz-Karim/krauss-method-site/README.md

 # Krause Method Matrix Generator (WASM Port)

 This repository contains the Rust implementation of the Krause and Fulkerson matrix generation algorithms, compiled to WebAssembly (WASM) for rapid, client-side execution in the browser.

+The code for the Krause method is under `src/lib.rs` and the code for Fulkerson's method is under `src/fulkerson.rs`.

 ## Prerequisites